Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Your dog does not have to do anything in particular during this time; all you want is that he learns to associate the click with food.
 You know the association was clearly made when upon hearing the click, your dog looks for his treat.
 Now, you can start clicking for desired behaviors.

-My trick of the trade: If you want to expedite the process, you can also use some prompts.
+If you want to expedite the process, you can also use some props.
 My trick of the trade is using a chair to help dogs that are having difficulties learning to take a bow in the most traditional ways.

 Start clicking and rewarding the slightest signs of progress.
 First click and treat for slightly dipping the front legs, then click and treat for dipping the legs halfway, then you can further raise your criteria and click and treat only when your dog's elbows are touching the floor and your dog's bottom is up.
 This is when I like to surprise the dog with a jackpot of treats.

 Taking a bow is ultimately a cute trick that will capture the attention of your amazed audience.
 If you like to compete in the sport of Canine Musical Freestyle, a nice bow is a perfect addition to your choreography, whether you use it at the beginning or at the end of your performance.